sankhaMukherjee/SGData/HDB pricing/Readme.md

     https://data.gov.sg/dataset/resale-flat-prices.

-Please note the information about liabilities of using the Licence section.
+Please note the information about liabilities of using the License section.

 # Synopsis